 UW Health Dr. Dan Williams talks about why it's important for men to be checked when a heterosexual couple faces challenges getting pregnant.

-Our infertility doctors provide specialty care at Generations Fertility Care in Middleton, Wis.
+Our infertility doctors provide specialty care at UW Health Fertility Care in Middleton, Wis.